balitax/Mocky/README.md

 1. Select a dataset type from the dropdown
 2. Enter the number of items (1-500)
 3. Click "Generate JSON"
-4. Copy or download the### Generate with Relations Enable relational mode to generate complete, interconnected datasets:
+4. Copy or download the data

+### Generate with Relations
+Enable relational mode to generate complete, interconnected datasets:

 **Three Output Modes:**